Levitating Magnets: Floating Isn't Just for Magicians

 First you need to make the holder for the ring magnets.

-- Place the pencil in the hole of the spool of thread, or in a lump of Play-Doh, so that it stands up vertically.
-Make sure the pointy tip of the pencil is pointing down so you don't poke yourself.
+- Place the marker/crayon in the hole of the spool of thread, or in a lump of Play-Doh, so that it stands up vertically.

-- Slide one ring magnet onto the pencil, with the north pole facing the ceiling.
+- Slide one ring magnet onto the marker/crayon, with the north pole facing the ceiling.
 It will fall to the base of the holder.

 - Remove the ring magnets from the stand and repeat steps 5b and 5c using all the possible combinations for north and south poles of both magnets.
 Record your observations in your data table.